stratosphereips/IDPS-Comparison-Tool/README.md

 # Limitations

 * the labels in ground truth zeek dir have to be 'Malicious' or 'Benign' only. if any other label is present this tool will consider it "benign"
-* ground truth files and dir shouldn't have the community id. this tool calculates it on the fly
 * ground truth dirs can either be json or tab separated zeek dir or conn.log file

 * all paths given as parameters to this tool must be absolute paths.
 * if any flow doesn't have a label by suricata or slips, this tool considers the flow as benign

-* slips now labels conn.log flows only, just like zeek does when community_id is enabled as a plugin
+* slips now labels conn.log flows only, just like zeek does when zeel's community_id is enabled as a plugin

 * all flows read by a tool, that don't have a matching flow in the ground truth file, are discarded. the number if discarded flows is written in the cli